SPAAM-community/wss-summer-school/docs/2022/resources.md

 Software used in day two and not included in the conda environment are as follows:

 - [git](https://git-scm.com/) (normally installed by default on all UNIX based operating systems e.g. Linux, OSX)
+- [AMDirT](https://github.com/SPAAM-community/AMDirT/tree/dev) while the tool itself is not within the conda environment, all dependencies are in the conda environment.
+Use the instructions in the AMDirT GitHub to install, and ignore warnings during conda creation.

 ### Day 3